 In other words, if all "sub-neighborhoods" of the r-neighborhood of s are "expanding" (i.e., are not separated from the rest by small cuts), then this r-neighborhood contains a T-minor of every tree T with at most k vertices.
+(We mention that the problem of finding small trees in locally expanding graphs has been studied before (cf., e.g. [FP87]).
+However, our Theorem 1.6 seems incomparable, since we seek specific tree minors rather than specific trees, whereas our expansion condition is very weak.)

-We reduce finding H-minors, where H is an arbitrary cycle-free graph (forest), to finding disjoint tree minors.
+Finally, we reduce finding H-minors, where H is an arbitrary cycle-free graph (i.e., a forest), to finding disjoint tree minors.
 Again, the reduction is local, and in this case it is almost straightforward, where the subtlety is related to the fact that we refer to one-sided error.
-Specifically, if H consists of the connected components $H_1, ..., H_m$, then it does not necessarily hold that G is H-minor free if and only if G is H_i -minor free for all $i \in [m]$.
+Specifically, if H consists of the connected components $H_1, ..., H_m$ , then it does not necessarily hold that G is H-minor free if and only if G is $H_i$ -minor free for all $i \in [m]$ .
 Still, this is "almost true" and so a small modification of the straightforward reduction will do.